vrimsha/School_District_Analysis/README.md

 # School_District_Analysis
 ## Overview of the school district analysis:
 The school board discovered that the students_complete.csv file shows evidence of academic dishonesty.
 The math and reading grades of ninth graders have been adjusted in Thomas High School.
-The school board request is prepare written report to describe how the math and reading grades replace with NaN in Thomas High School will affect the overall analysis.
+The school board request is preparing written report to describe how the math and reading grades replace with NaN in Thomas High School will affect the overall analysis.

 ## Results:
 ### Deliverable 1: Replace the reading and math scores.